Blog / SOPs and Process

 Start with the work that repeats weekly

-Do not write SOPs for every task in the business.
-Start with work that appears at least weekly, takes 30 minutes or more across the month, and produces an output you can inspect.
-Inbox triage, CRM cleanup, invoice follow-up, report formatting, product uploads, meeting notes, and lead list research are good first candidates.
+Start with work that repeats weekly, takes time, and leaves a result you can check.
+Inbox sorting, CRM cleanup, invoice follow-up, report formatting, product uploads, meeting notes, and lead research are good first candidates.

 Write the standard in plain language: "A CRM update is done when the contact has source, last touch, next step, owner, due date, and a link to the supporting email or call note."
 That beats a broad instruction like "keep the CRM organized."